Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 News
 ======

 * I will visit Gatech from Jul.
 2024 to Jan.
-2025.
+2025, and I'm fortunate to be supervised by Prof. Xin Chen.
 * Dec.
 2023, our paper "[Learning in Lost-Sales Inventory Systems with Stochastic Lead Times and Random Supplies](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4671416)" is online.
 * Sep.
 2023, our paper "[A Minibatch-SGD-based Learning Meta-Policy for Inventory Systems with Myopic Optimal Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4390778)" got a major revision at Management Science.
 * Mar.
 2023, our paper "[A Minibatch-SGD-based Learning Meta-Policy for Inventory Systems with Myopic Optimal Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4390778)" is online.